 The spring break in the city program is something SBACT created and has continued to sustain year to year, but I am asking for more from Westmont.
 In my mind there are 1,200 students in Montecito who can have a dramatic impact on bringing holistic wellness to Santa Barbara.
 The truth is that the majority of SBACT's interns and staff have come from Westmont.
 I believe there is something unique we can do at Westmont and it includes loving those who live down the mountain from Westmont’s campus.

-There are a few opportunities coming up I would love for you to pray about.
+There are a few opportunities coming up I’m very excited about.
 I am assisting the Provost’s office faculty day in the city in May.
 I will be an ambassador for faculty members, introducing them to the “vulnerable unsheltered population.”
 This population includes those experiencing homelessness, street youth, and survivors of human trafficking and sexual exploitation.
 I am hoping this event draws more faculty into a relationship with the city and ultimately more students as well.

 I am also in discussions with the President of Westmont and the Westmont Downtown Program about ways to serve the college and students in greater ways – which may include more sustainable contracted relationships.
-So keep us in your thoughts and prayers... and thank you for your support.
+So thank you for your support.